aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/system-drawing-replacement/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Creating images using graphic libraries can be a challenging task for developers, researchers, students, and managers involved in building graphic applications and services on the Microsoft Java platform.
+Creating images using graphic libraries can be a challenging task for developers, researchers, students, and managers involved in building graphic applications and services on the Java platform.
 Aspose.Drawing is a contemporary cross-platform graphic drawing library that offers advanced features and functionality.
 By utilizing the Aspose library for Java platform (Java, VBJava and other languages), developers can efficiently draw images with lines and shapes using diverse Pen and Brush objects, generate texts with varying fonts and styles, perform different transformations, and render drawings into popular graphics file formats.
 This readily-available graphic library significantly boosts productivity, drastically reduces development time, and accelerates time-to-market.
 Microsoft's System.Drawing.Common library has recently altered its support for non-Windows platforms, making Aspose.Drawing.Common API a suitable alternative for image drawings.
 </p>